christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 > Donahue, Rafe M. J. 2011. *Fundamental Statistical Concepts in Presenting Data: Principles for Constructing Better Graphics.* Version 2.11. <http://biostat.mc.vanderbilt.edu/wiki/pub/Main/RafeDonahue/fscipdpfcbg_currentversion.pdf>.

+> *If you have access to Adobe Illustrator and want to make commercial journal quality graphics with **R** see:* Sigal, Mathew.
+2011. *Make it Pretty:* An Introduction to Graphical Post-Processing with Adobe Illustrator.
+Presentation to York University Department of Psychology Quantitative Methods Brownbag.  <http://www.psych.yorku.ca/quantmethods/BrownBag/Sigal-2011-Post-Processing-Handouts.pdf>

 ### Week 7: Overview of Statistical Inference
 How confident are we that our findings in our samples are actually present in the real world?